 Our solicitor appeared at court and various documents were provided during the sentencing proceedings.
 These included a letter from his employer and bank statements showing the expense he had incurred hiring a private driver.
 The bank statements showed the extent of the extra-curial punishment he had suffered because of the offence.

 It was put to the court that if our client was convicted and the automatic disqualification period of 12 months was imposed, he would have to spendclose to $20,000 on the driver if he was to keep his job.

 Even if he was given the minimum disqualification period of six months, he would still have had to spend almost $10,000.
 This would have caused him extreme financial hardship at a level that was disproportionate to the offending behaviour.

 The magistrate was in a difficult situation.
-There was no option to reduce the disqualification period below six months, but giving our client a Section 10 order then and there would have not acted as a deterrent to the wider community, considering that he was on the high end of the Mid Range PCA category and had only been off the road for two months.
+There was no option to reduce the disqualification period below six months, but giving our client a section 10 order then and there would not have acted as a deterrent to the wider community, considering that he was on the high end of the mid range PCA category and had only been off the road for two months.

 Our solicitor argued that while our client had not spent long enough off the road at that time, imposing the minimum disqualification period of six months would be unduly harsh considering his excellent driving record and the level of financial hardship he would suffer.

 It was suggested that the court adjourn the proceedings for a few weeks to satisfy the community that our client had spent sufficient time off the road.
 The magistrate agreed and adjourned the sentencing proceedings for six weeks.